Skip to content

 Example of a list structure

-Clicking on the blue arrows to the left of the section headings will expand the view to show the list of resources.
+You can browse the list via the section headings at the top of the screen, or by the vertical menu where clicking on the down arrows to the left of the section headings will expand the view to show the list of resources.

 Some list sections may be divided into subsections: